johanbphilip/inventory-system/READme.md

 ## Possible New Backend Features/Upgrades

-- [ ] filter by quantity less than certain amount or by least to greatest quantity
 - [ ] add a param that lets you automate an alert if quantity below certain amount
-- [ ] then allow to filter by this alert param
 - [ ] update status codes, 201 for new resource created and proper error codes
 - [ ] Add User Authentication
 - [ ] Create User Roles for Admin, Staff, Volunteers